 Palabras clave: Minería y agricultura; Desechos; Ladrillos cocidos; Materiales de construcción; Desempeño y durabilidad.

 1. Introduction

-Planet Earth has been affected by global warming and climate change because of the demand for natural resources, the use
+Planet Earth has been affected by global warming and climate change because of the demand for natural resources, the use of fossil fuels, the agriculture, the greenhouse gases, the

 Abstract